Zippysquid/AutoPDFBinder/README.md

 - 📂 **Batch Processing** – Processes an entire directory in one go
 - 📝 **Word to PDF Conversion** – Automatically converts DOCX files to PDFs
-- 📑 **Table of Contents** – Generates a structured TOC with numbered pages
+- 📑 **Table of Contents** – Generates a structured, clickable TOC with numbered pages
 - 🔢 **Bates Numbering** – Applies sequential page numbering for legal documents
 - 🔖 **PDF Bookmarks** – Adds easy navigation points to the final document
 - 📏 **Consistent Formatting** – Ensures a clean, professional look with standard margins & fonts